wedaa/LongTail-Log-Analysis/README.md

-LongTail ALSO refers to a statistical distribution where there are many "Hits" at the left, and tapering down to a "Long Tail" towards the right.
+LongTail ALSO refers to a statistical distribution where there are many "Hits" at the left, and tapering down to a "Long Tail" towards the left.
 See http://en.wikipedia.org/wiki/Long_tail for more details.

 New SSHD Installation